 |Algorithm class||Algorithm subclass||Support encryption and decryption||Support signature generation and verification|

 |Asymmetric key algorithm||ECC||No||Yes|

-Symmetric keys are mainly used to encrypt or decrypt data.
+Symmetric keys are used to encrypt or decrypt data.
 If you do not specify the KeySpec parameter during key creation, KMS creates a symmetric key.
 You can call the Encrypt or Decrypt operation to encrypt or decrypt data without the need to obtain the plaintext of a symmetric key.
-For more information, see Overview of symmetric encryption.
+For more information, see Overview.

 KMS provides the Managed HSM feature.
-You can set the protection level of your CMK to HSM to host the CMK in a hardware security module (HSM).
+You can set the protection level of your CMK to HSM to host the CMK in an HSM.
 Managed HSM uses HSMs as dedicated hardware to safeguard keys.
 For a CMK whose protection level is HSM, the plaintext of its key material is stored only inside an HSM.
 KMS calls an HSM-related API operation to perform cryptographic operations.
 During the operations, KMS and Alibaba Cloud O&M personnel cannot access the plaintext of the key material.
 The plaintext of the key material cannot be exported from the HSM.
 For more information, see Overview and Use Managed HSM.

 If you set the protection level of your CMK to SOFTWARE, KMS uses a software module to protect the CMK and uses a trusted platform module (TPM) to provide root-of-trust protection for the software module.

 In most cases, you are the manager of your CMK in KMS, and its Creator attribute is set to the ID of your Alibaba Cloud account.

 Alibaba Cloud services that are integrated with KMS can implement server-side encryption.